-So you’ll understand that asking which is the ‘easiest’ or the hardest’ are really very subjective questions.
+So you’ll understand that asking which is the ‘easiest’, or the hardest’, is really a very subjective question.
 Many examinees have reported that they found the Humanities CLEP exam pretty easy, while others reported that they found exactly this exam one of the hardest.

 - Spanish Language – 91%

 - College Composition & College Composition Modular – 84%